CachyOS/linux-cachyos/README.md

 ## WINESYNC Usage:

-Insall following packages from the AUR, if you get into issue's:
+Install following packages from the AUR, if you get into issues:

 - [winesync-udev-rule](https://aur.archlinux.org/packages/winesync-udev-rule)